Ward 9A Forensic Mental Health

 About the team

-You’ll be working in a secure environment predominantly with patients referred from the courts and/or prison setting for assessment and/or treatment.
+Based at Wakari Hospital you'll be working in a secure environment predominantly with patients referred from the courts and/or prison setting for assessment and/or treatment.
 Increasingly we provide a rehabilitative role in assisting patients with complex needs to reintegrate into the community.
 Every day you get to work with and alongside a dynamic and committed multidisciplinary team.

-We are looking for a full-time Mental Health Assistant to support and assist our nursing and allied health staff to ensure an effective and efficient service on this Ward within the Mental Health, Addictions and Intellectual Disability Service.
+We are looking for a Mental Health Assistant to support and assist our nursing and allied health staff to ensure an effective and efficient service on this Ward within the Mental Health, Addictions and Intellectual Disability Service.

 Our ideal applicant will be confident in providing support and assisting patients; be motivated, display initiative, be patient focussed at all times and be able to adapt to a changing, and at times challenging environment.